nilclass/slint-mode/README.md

 ## Prerequisites

 - Emacs: I've tested this with GNU Emacs 28.2. ymmv.
 Please file an issue if you run into any problems.
 - [lsp-mode](https://emacs-lsp.github.io/lsp-mode/): Adds LSP support to Emacs.
 Can be installed via melpa.
-Strictly speaking this is optional.
-If installed, `slint-lsp` should also be installed.
 - [slint-lsp](https://github.com/slint-ui/slint/blob/master/tools/lsp/README.md): The slint language server.
 Follow the link for installation instructions.